alinemendoza/CSSummit06_2025/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------

 ### 4. To delete a file, click on the file to change then click on Edit

-   e.
+   a.
 On the right hand corder there are three dots then select Delete File.
 Make sure to commit the changes.

     ![](./images/delete.png)